-The North Coast California Student Opportunity and Access Program (Cal-SOAP) Consortium provides services related to college preparation, financial aid assistance, and academic support.
+The North Coast California Student Opportunity and Access Program (Cal-SOAP) Consortium provides services related to college preparation and financial aid assistance.

 North Coast Cal-SOAP seeks to increase the academic and college preparation skills of underrepresented students in Humboldt and Del Norte Counties by providing support, services, resources, and opportunities to middle and high school students, and first year college students, in order to increase financial aid awareness, FAFSA/CADAA completion, and post-secondary participation and success.

 We work to provide access to low-income and first generation students who have the potential to succeed in postsecondary education.
 Each project must apply criteria that will provide it with a pool of students who are eligible for Cal-SOAP services.
 It should be noted that students in grades seven through twelve are considered secondary school students.

 The law provides for service to community college students and elementary students, under certain conditions.
 Projects may assist community college students in transferring to four-year institutions.
 Projects may provide assistance to low-income fifth and sixth grade students.

 The benchmark for identifying low-income students in the Income Ceiling Levels scale used by Cal Grant B, revised annually and sent by Commission staff to Project Directors by February each year.

 Specifically, the goals of the North Coast Cal-SOAP Consortium are: